August 27th, 2014

 When presenting library orientation information to younger students, visuals are a must.
 A Powerpoint presentation works very well because images will hold attention and help lead discussions.
 Lots of color, smiling characters, brief points, and a presentation that moves along, while consistently interacting with students will lead to a very successful first library lesson.
 It is important to inform students, but also get them involved.
 Ask questions, such as “who has been to the public library?” and “what did you do there?”
 These types of questions will not only help “break the ice”, but also provide students who have never visited the library before, a point of reference.

 We recently posted a beginning of the year orientation packet for PK-1 to our TpT store and in our Toolbox.
-The presentation is colorful, contains brief points, and allows for good discussions.
-We also considered the average attention span of little ones, therefore, the presentation is very brief and quickly moves into students being able to practice library rules and expectations while hearing a story.
+The packet includes a presentation that is colorful, contains brief points, and allows for good discussions.
+It is very brief and quickly moves into students being able to practice library rules and expectations while hearing a story.
 Lola at the Library by Anna McQuinn is a very good book for orientation lessons and is one of our favorites.
 This book is also available on Tumblebooks (subscription based site) and can be projected and played during the orientation lesson.

 Videos are also great to add to your lesson.
 Here is a very good one related to library manners: